santimirandarp/varian-converter/FORMAT.md

 for info on how to parse this file.

 ## NMR brief background

+The actual FID data is typically stored as pairs floating-point numbers.
+The first represents the real part of a complex pair and the second represents the imaginary component.

 The Free Induction Decay experiment (FID) consist in irradiating a sample in a static magnetic field (B) with a pulse of radiofrequency (Rf, EM wave at that range of frequencies) that excites the nuclear spin.
 The resonance radio frequency (RRf) is chosen for a particular atom and applied **B** (zeeman effect).
 Those then decay back to equilibrium and this signal (induced voltage caused by the change in magnetic field) is measured over time.
 This decay-energy is called Free Induction Decay (FID).
 The environment effect makes possible to distinguish different magnetic atoms (shielding effect): Beff = B - Bshielding.

 Applied B induces a B opposed to it in the sample, known as bulk magnetization.
 The actual RRf changes the spin and moves the bulk magnetization vector from Z (applied B) to xy plane (sample then relaxes by Spin-Lattice, T1, or Spin-Spin, T2).
 If there is no magnetic field, there is no energy difference.
 If there is, the energy difference is proportional to the applied field (This is known as Zeeman Effect.
 [Basics here][Zeeman]).